eq19/feed/_drafts/identition_zone.md

 [![collective bilateral 9 sum symmetry](https://user-images.githubusercontent.com/8466209/200229388-03811f48-2492-4845-b15f-85259cd93717.png)](https://primesdemystified.com/)

-Further observation we came to the conclusion that the behaviour of both scheme goes to seven (7) major partitions which is happen between the sequence of 30 and 36 while the 12 is happen between the sequence of 36 and 102.
+Further observation we came to the conclusion that the behaviour of both scheme goes to seven (7) major partitions which is happen between the sequence of ***[30 to 36](https://www.eq19.com/exponentiation/#self-repetition)*** while the twelve (12) is happen between the sequence of 36 to 102.

 ```tip
 This behaviour finaly brings us to a suggestion that the dimension in string theory are linked with ***the prime distribution level*** as indicated by the self repetition on MEC30.